aws/sagemaker-tensorflow-extensions/README.rst

 A :python:`PipeModeDataset` can read records encoded using either :code:`TFRecord` or :code:`RecordIO` encoding.
 The :code:`record_format` kwarg can be set to either :code:`RecordIO` or `TFRecord` to differentiate between the two encodings. :code:`RecordIO` is the default.

-:python:`PipeModeDataset`s are regular TensorFlow :python:`Dataset`s and as such can be used in TensorFlow input processing pipelines and in TensorFlow Estimator :code:`input_fn` definitions.
+A :python:`PipeModeDataset` is a regular TensorFlow :python:`Dataset` and as such can be used in TensorFlow input processing pipelines, and in TensorFlow Estimator :code:`input_fn` definitions.
 All :python:`Dataset` operations are supported on :python:`PipeModeDataset`.
 The following code snippet shows how to create a batching and parsing :python:`Dataset` that reads data from a SageMaker Pipe Mode channel:

 .. code:: python